Upcoming Events

 The 2025 Nobel Menu, including a wine package, mineral water, and coffee, costs 2,895 SEK per person (2,595 SEK per person with a non-alcoholic beverage package).

-For the 2025 Nobel Menu, we require a 5-day advance reservation for parties of at least 2 people.
-Additionally, we offer all Nobel Menus from 1901!
 If you’re celebrating a milestone and wish to treat your guests to a historical menu from that year’s Nobel Banquet, we can make it happen.
 Previous years’ menus require a one-week advance booking, and parties must consist of at least 10 people.
 Contact us for pricing on previous years’ menus.

 Feel free to get in touch for more details: